MuhammadTalha-pk/MuhammadTalha-pk/README.md

 ## 👨‍💻 About Me

-I am a Software Engineer and Full-Stack Flutter Developer with hands-on experience in mobile application development, backend APIs, databases, artificial intelligence, machine learning and computer vision.
+I am a Software Engineer and Full-Stack Flutter Developer with practical experience in mobile application development, backend APIs, databases, artificial intelligence, machine learning and computer vision.

-- 🎓 BS Computer Science from BIIT, Rawalpindi — CGPA: 3.8/4.0
+- 🎓 BS Computer Science graduate from BIIT, Rawalpindi — CGPA: 3.8/4.0
-- 💼 AI Developer Intern and Backend + AI Lead at TechNexus Virtual University
+- 💼 Working as an AI Developer Intern and Backend + AI Lead
 - 📱 Building cross-platform mobile applications using Flutter and Dart
-- ⚙️ Developing backend systems with FastAPI, ASP.NET Web API and PostgreSQL
+- ⚙️ Developing backend systems using FastAPI, ASP.NET Web API and PostgreSQL
-- 🤖 Working with AI/ML, YOLO, OpenCV, MediaPipe and face recognition
+- 🤖 Working with YOLO, OpenCV, MediaPipe, face recognition and pose estimation
 - 🛩️ Developed Uqaab, a drone-based house boundary monitoring system
 - 🌍 Providing freelance software services to international clients
 - 📍 Based in Rawalpindi, Pakistan